abhinavk99/jikanpy/V4_upgrade_changes.md

 	- [X] change season utils to reflect new endpoint behavior
 		- [X] removed `get_season_archive_url` and `get_season_later_url` in utils
 		- [X] added `get_season_upcoming_url` and `get_season_now_url` in utils
+			- [X] Remove this and put into extension
 		- [X] repalced `get_season_later` with `get_season_upcoming` in jikan.py
+			- [X] remove this and put into extension
 	- [X] change `get_schedule_url` in utils to reflect changes to `/schedule` behvaior
 	- [X] modify `get_top_url` in utils to reflect changes `/top` endpoint
 	- [X] modify `top` in jikan to reflect changes to `/top` endpoint
 	- [X] modify `club` in jikan to reflect changes. (right now only supports `/getClubsByID`)
 	- [X] modify `producer` in jikan to reflect changes
 	- [X] modify `user` in jikan to reflect changes
-	- [ ] Setup filtered search as extensions
+	- [ ] Setup filtered searches as extensions